massaka99/The-Rise-of-the-Saiyan/README.md

 #### Option 1: Play the Built Game

-1. Navigate to the `WIN` folder which contains the pre-built Unity executable
+1. Navigate to the `Executable` folder which contains the pre-built Unity executable
 2. Run `TheRiseOfTheSaiyan.exe` to start playing immediately
 3. No Unity installation required for this option